Byghtai/portal.byght.io/LARGE_FILE_UPLOAD.md

 ## Problem
 Netlify Functions have a 6MB request payload limit (effectively 4.5MB for binary data after Base64 encoding), which prevented uploading files larger than this limit through the original implementation.

-## Solution: Presigned URL Upload
+## Solution: Direct S3 Upload with Presigned URLs

 ### Architecture
-The new implementation uses a three-step process:
+The implementation uses a three-step process:

 1. **Request Presigned URL**: Client requests a presigned upload URL from Netlify Function
 2. **Direct S3 Upload**: Client uploads file directly to S3 using the presigned URL